On the Expressivity of Persistent Homology in Graph Learning: A Primer in Computational Topology

-Before we discuss how to create specific filtrations that are useful for graph learning tasks, we first discuss some of their general properties.
-Before discussing our new results, we briefly expand on the \emph{stability properties} of filtrations.
-Given two filtrations~$f, g$ of the same graph, a seminal result by \textcite{Cohen-Steiner07} proves the following bound. \begin{theorem}[Bottleneck stability] Let $f, g$ refer to filtrations of a graph~$\graph$, and let $\diagram_f$ and $\diagram_g$ denote their respective persistence diagrams.
-The \emph{bottleneck distance} distance is upper-bounded by

-where $\|\cdot\|_\infty$ refers to the Hausdorff distance between the two functions. \end{theorem} An extension of this theorem, with $\db$ being replaced by the Wasserstein distance, shows that persistence diagrams are also stable in the Lipschitz sense~\autocite{Cohen-Steiner10}.
+Stability properties of filtrations are a crucial aspect of research in computational topology~\autocite{Skraba20a}.
+Given two filtrations~$f, g$ of the same simplicial complex, a seminal result by \textcite{Cohen-Steiner07} proves the following bound: \begin{theorem}[Bottleneck stability] Let $f, g$ refer to filtrations of a simplicial complex~$\simplicialcomplex$, and let $\diagram_f$ and $\diagram_g$ denote their respective persistence diagrams.
+The \emph{bottleneck distance} distance is upper-bounded by $ \db\mleft(\diagram_f, \diagram_g\mright) \leq \|f-g\|_\infty $, where $\|\cdot\|_\infty$ refers to the supremum norm. \end{theorem} An extension of this theorem, with $\db$ being replaced by the Wasserstein distance, shows that persistence diagrams are also stable in the Lipschitz sense~\autocite{Cohen-Steiner10}.
 These stability properties are remarkable because they link a topological quantity with a geometrical one, thus underscoring how persistent homology itself incorporates both geometrical and topological aspects of input data.
-Stability theorems are a crucial aspect of research in computational topology; readers are invited to read a recent work that provides a concise exposition and deposes of some erroneous assumptions in this context~\autocite{Skraba20a}.

-We continue our enumeration of filtration properties by proving that \emph{any} filtration induced by an equivariant function is well-behaved under graph isomorphism. \begin{lemma} \newcontent Let $\graph \simeq \graph'$ be two isomorphic graphs, and $\iso$ be the respective isomorphism.
-For any equivariant filtration~$f$, the corresponding persistence diagrams are equal. \end{lemma}

-\begin{proof} Since $\graph \simeq \graph'$, there exists a permutation $\sigma$ such that $\sigma(\graph) = \graph'$.
-Moreover, since~$f$ is equivariant, the image of~$\graph$ under~$f$ will just be permutation of vectorial coordinates.
-This, in turn, implies that all weights of vertices and edges of~$\graph$ are permuted.
-This does not change the calculation of persistent homology, though, because the \emph{ordering} given by the filtration does not change.
-The persistence diagrams of $\graph$ and $\graph'$ thus coincide. \end{proof} This lemma is again a specific consequence of a more general principle, viz.\ \emph{functoriality}.
-It also shows that it is impossible to `adversarially' pick an equivariant filtration function that leads to a non-zero topological dissimilarity between two non-isomorphic graphs.
-Furthermore, the lemma demonstrates that persistent homology is fundamentally compatible with equivariant function learning, pointing towards the utility of hybrid models that leverage different types of structural properties of graphs.